lpaschke16/lpaschke16/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
-Python and C
+JavaScript
 - 👯 I’m looking to collaborate on ...
 Python
 - 🤔 I’m looking for help with ...
 JavaScript and App Development
 - 💬 Ask me about ...
 Anything!